Dominion And NextEra Are Must-Owns, But One Is The Much Better Buy

-When it comes to regulated utilities most dividend investors expect generous, secure, and slowly growing payouts.
-Which is why it's so exciting to find relatively super fast growing utilities that offer investors a chance to outperform not just most other utilities, but also crush the market in the long-term.
+When it comes to regulated utilities most dividend investors expect generous, secure, and slowly growing payouts, which is why it's so exciting to find relatively super fast growing utilities that offer investors a chance to outperform not just most other utilities, but also crush the market in the long term.

 D Total Return Price data by YCharts

-Dominion Resources (NYSE:D), and NextEra Energy (NYSE:NEE), are two such utilities.
-And as impressive as their past performance has been, it's there future greatness that has me so excited that I plan to eventually own both in my own diversified dividend growth portfolio.
+Dominion Resources (NYSE:D) and NextEra Energy (NYSE:NEE) are two such utilities.
+And as impressive as their past performance has been, it's their future greatness that has me so excited that I plan to eventually own both in my own diversified dividend growth portfolio.

-BUT after a multi-year rally in utilities what about their valuations?
-Let's take a closer look at just what makes these two utilities the best long investments in the industry, and more importantly which one represents the better buy at today's share price.
+But after a multi-year rally in utilities, what about their valuations?
+Let's take a closer look at just what makes these two utilities the best long investments in the industry, and more importantly, which one represents the better buy at today's share price.

 Dominion Resources: Betting Big On Natural Gas